AJONES8/PEMAD_CRB_NTAP_RESTRICTOR_ROPE_EXP/FMRD_CRB_NTAP_Restrictor_Rev_Oct_v1.md

 ## Fitting length-based GAMM models

-Here we’re interested in if there are significant effects of the covariates and how large the effects are
+Here we’re interested in if there are significant effects of the covariates and how large the effects are.

 ``` r
 #Fitting basic binomial GAM models then adding in random intercepts for the station pair and a random slope for each station pair